zettsu-t/sudokusse/README.md

 ## Solve Sudoku-X puzzles

-__bin/sudokusse_diagonal__ is a solver for Sudoku-X (diagonal Sudoku) puzzles.
+_bin/sudokusse_diagonal_ is a solver for Sudoku-X (diagonal Sudoku) puzzles.
 I tested with puzzles cited from these websites (these puzzles are not included in this repository).

 * http://logicmastersindia.com/BeginnersSudoku/Types/?test=B201312 (I cite this puzzle in my unit tests.)
 * [The hardest Sudoku-X puzzle](http://www.sudocue.net/minx.php) (I solved all of these 7193 puzzles in [sudoku-x-12-7193.sdm](http://www.sudocue.net/files/sudoku-x-12-7193.sdm).)

-Execute the generated binary as the solver for the original Sudoku.
+Execute the created binary similarly to the solver for the original Sudoku.

 ```bash
 # Solve a puzzle